 The important fields here being component name, VCS repository address and mask for finding translatable files.
-Weblate supports wide range of formats including Gettext PO files, Android resource strings, OS X string properties, Java properties or Qt Linguist files, see Supported formats for more details.
+Weblate supports a wide range of formats including Gettext PO files, Android resource strings, OS X string properties, Java properties or Qt Linguist files, see Supported formats for more details.

-Once above is completed (it can be lengthy process depending on size of your VCS repository and number of messages to translate), you can start translating.
+Once the above is completed (it can be lengthy process depending on size of your VCS repository and number of messages to translate), you can start translating.